ros-industrial/ros2_canopen/canopen/sphinx/configuration-package.rst

         node_id: [node id]

     And add other configuration data as necessary.
-A documentation of configuration options available can be found here `here`_.
+A documentation of configuration options available can be found in the :doc:`configuration` documentation.

     Once you have defined the configuration of your master, add your slaves.
 The following describes the mandatory data per slave.
-Further configuration options can be found `here`_.
+Further configuration options can be found in the :doc:`configuration` documentation.
     The slave name is the node name that will be assigned to the driver.

     .. code-block::